Frequently-asked Questions

 We ask that children have a backpack and at least one complete change of clothing if attending a center.

-All meals are provided to children in centers.
-They will receive breakfast, lunch, and snacks.
-We do not permit any outside food or drink into our centers.
+Children in centers receive all meals: breakfast, lunch, and snacks.
+We do not permit outside food or drink into our centers.

 Children in our home-based programs receive a snack.